chaprei/tic-tac-toe/README.md

 ## License
 This project is intended for educational purposes and is based on the course content from Udemy.
 No specific license applies.

-Author
-[Chantal Preissler]
-Developed as part of the Udemy course
+- Developed as part of the Udemy course